Translational Pediatric Sarcoma Research

 Teaching & Lectures

-You are currently enrolled at Heidelberg University and want to gain some more insight into our work?
-You can grasp the key information about our curricular and extracurricular classes as well as the Lecture Series "Sarcoma Biology Club" at a glance following this link.
+Are you currently enrolled at Heidelberg University and would like to learn more about our research?
+Please check our curricular and extracurricular classes as well as the Lecture Series "Sarcoma Biology Club" at a glance following this link.

 Teaching